Critique of Pure Reason: The metaphysical deduction

 In the Metaphysical Deduction, Kant aims to derive twelve pure concepts of the understanding (which he calls "categories") from the logical forms of judgment.
 In the following section, he will go on to argue that these categories are conditions of all thought in general.
 Kant arranges the forms of judgment in a table of judgments, which he uses to guide the derivation of the table of categories.

 The role of the understanding is to make judgments.
 In judgment, the understanding employs concepts which apply to the intuitions given to us in sensibility.
 Judgments can take different logical forms, with each form combining concepts in different ways.
 Kant claims that if we can identify all of the possible logical forms of judgment, this will serve as a "clue" to the discovery of the most basic and general concepts that are employed in making such judgments, and thus that are employed in all thought.

 Logicians prior to Kant had concerned themselves to classify the various possible logical forms of judgment.
 Kant, with only minor modifications, accepts and adopts their work as correct and complete, and lays out all the logical forms of judgment in a table, reduced under four heads:

-Under each head, there corresponds three logical forms of judgement:
+Under each head, there corresponds three logical forms of judgment:

 This Aristotelian method for classifying judgments is the basis for his own twelve corresponding concepts of the understanding.
 In deriving these concepts, he reasons roughly as follows.
-If we are to possess pure concepts of the understanding, they must relate to the logical forms of judgement.
+If we are to possess pure concepts of the understanding, they must relate to the logical forms of judgment.
 However, if these pure concepts are to be applied to intuition, they must have content.
-But the logical forms of judgement are by themselves abstract and contentless.
-Therefore, to determine the pure concepts of the understanding we must identify concepts which both correspond to the logical forms of judgement, and are able to play a role in organising intuition.
-Kant therefore attempts to extract from each of the logical forms of judgement a concept which relates to intuition.
-For example, corresponding to the logical form of hypothetical judgement ('If p, then q'), there corresponds the category of causality ('If one event, then another').
+But the logical forms of judgment are by themselves abstract and contentless.
+Therefore, to determine the pure concepts of the understanding we must identify concepts which both correspond to the logical forms of judgment, and are able to play a role in organising intuition.
+Kant therefore attempts to extract from each of the logical forms of judgment a concept which relates to intuition.
+For example, corresponding to the logical form of hypothetical judgment ('If p, then q'), there corresponds the category of causality ('If one event, then another').
 Kant calls these pure concepts 'categories', echoing the Aristotelian notion of a category as a concept which is not derived from any more general concept.
 He follows a similar method for the other eleven categories, then represents them in the following table: